Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Example 2: Annual precipitation

 In addition to selecting which of the nugget variance and/or process variance should be spatially-varying, recall that using this model requires specifying (1) a mixture component grid, (2) the tuning parameter for the weight function, and (3) the fitting radius $r$.
 For each of the nonstationary models, the model was actually fit multiple times using two different mixture component grids (``coarse'', with $K=15$, and ``fine'', with $K=22$), four different values of the tuning parameter ($\lambda_w = 1.00, 2.67, 4.33, 6.00$), and six different fit radii (for the coarse grid, $r = 2.5, 3.2, 3.9, 4.6, 5.3, 6.0$; for the fine grid, $r=2.75, 3.20, 3.65, 4.10, 4.55, 5.00$).

-Of the $2\times 4 \times 6 = 48$ total models fit for each of the four nonstationary models, the best model was selected based on maximizing the CRPS criteria; the best models are summarized in Table \ref{realdata_summary}.
+Of the $2\times 4 \times 6 = 48$ total models fit for each of the four nonstationary models, the best model was selected based on maximizing the CRPS criteria (for the test data using the log precipitation); the best models are summarized in Table \ref{realdata_summary}.
 For each model, the coarse grid with a fit radius of $r=3.9$ performed best, and the largest tuning parameter was preferred for all but model NS1 (however, the CRPS for NS1 with $\lambda_w=6$ was -0.13714, which is only slightly smaller than the CRPS for $\lambda_w=4.33$, which was -0.13709).
 Table \ref{realdata_summary} also provides the computational run time for each model.
 Parameter estimates for each of the best models are summarized in Table \ref{param_estimates}.

 While the gains are modest, all of the nonstationary models outperform the stationary model in terms of both MSPE and CRPS; the best model in terms of both MSPE and CRPS is NS1.
-The filled-in prediction maps and corresponding standard errors for the stationary model and NS1 are given in Figure \ref{precip_preds}.
+The interpolated prediction maps and corresponding standard errors for the stationary model and NS1 are given in Figure \ref{precip_preds}.
 Note that the nonstationary model estimates the prediction errors much more flexibly, with larger errors in the far southwest (southern California, southern Nevada, and western Arizona) and smaller errors in the northern portion of the domain.
-The stationary model prediction errors are much more homogeneous, and are much more highly dependent on the proximity of neighboring observations.
+The stationary model prediction errors are much more homogeneous, being highly dependent on the proximity of neighboring observations.